-(i) Classification A DECEMBER OF THE OWNER.
-49. Cash Fixed income investments Amortized cost FVTOCI (debt instruments) LES BANCS Equity investments Accounts receivable FVTPL (equity instruments) Amortized cost
+Fixed income investments FVTOCI (debt instruments) Equity investments FVTPL (equity instruments)

+Accounts receivable Amortized cost

 (ii) Amortized cost

 A financial asset is measured at amortized cost if it is held within a business model of holding financial assets and collecting contractual cash flows and those cash flows are comprised solely of payments of principal and interest.
 Amortized cost financial assets are accounted for at amortized cost using the effective interest method, less any impairment.
 Interest revenue is recognized through investment income by applying the effective interest rate.